bempp/kifmm/README.md

 - FFTW
 - BLAS
 - LAPACK
+- MPI (Optional)

 FFTW is automatically downloaded, built and linked with optimal settings as a part of the provided Cargo build.
-For linear algebra and matrix computations we use the [RLST](https://github.com/linalg-rs/rlst/tree/main) crate, which itself detects and compiles with respect to the BLAS and LAPACK installed on your system.
+For linear algebra and matrix computations we use the [RLST](https://github.com/linalg-rs/rlst/tree/main) crate, which itself detects and compiles with respect to the BLAS and LAPACK installed on your system, this must be exposed to your `LD_LIBRARY_PATH`.
+MPI, if used, is also detected from your system MPI and similarly must be exposed to your `LD_LIBRARY_PATH`.

 ## Quickstart